Are you ready to Go North for your master's?

 - CV.
 Upload your one-page CV including all relevant education, professional and volunteer experience and anything else you feel worth to be mentioned.

 - Financial declaration.
 How do you plan to finance your studies?
-Fill out the financial declaration form that you can find here.
+Fill out the financial declaration form.
 This document is especially important for the visa process at a later stage.

 - Passport.
 Submit a copy of your valid ID page of your passport.